Diego-18/tv-services-company/README.md

 6 - To access the data we place the following addresses in our browser.

+## Data Base
+The documentation of the creation of the database and diagrams of the same, can be found in the **data** directory of the same project.

 ## Functionality

 Here you can find information about how the api works and which are the required fields for its operation.